javiercejudo/modelico/README.md

 ## ES2015 proxies

-Built-in types in Modelico (List, Set, Map, EnumMap and Date) are wrappers around native structures.
+Built-in types in Modélico (List, Set, Map, EnumMap and Date) are wrappers around native structures.
 By default, it is necessary to retrieve those structures to access their properties and methods (eg. `list.innerList().length`).

 However, if your environment
 [supports ES2015 proxies](https://kangax.github.io/compat-table/es6/#test-Proxy),
-Modelico provides utilities to get around this:
+Modélico provides utilities to get around this:

 ```js
 const M = Modelico;